jan-warchol/limestone-colors/DESIGN.md

 Use of font styles
 ------------------

-Consistent use of styling can help in showing what _function_ particular elements have in the code.
+Consistent use of styling can help in showing what is the _function_ of particular elements.

 ![Font styles example](https://i.imgur.com/xOpf1MG.png)